techfutures/base-jekyll-template/_posts/2018-03-05-printer-setup---windows.md

 ![](/uploads/client-install-complete.JPG)

-You may be prompted to login using the same username and password as in step 1.
+You may be prompted to login using the username and password that was emailed to you.

 ![](/uploads/papercut-login.JPG)